Revealing electron-ytterbium interactions through Rydberg molecular spectroscopy: Theory of ultralong-range Rydberg molecules

 Here, $a_s(k)=-\tan\delta_s(k)/k$ and $a_p^3(k)=-\tan\delta_p(k)/k^3$ are the energy-dependent $s$-wave scattering length and $p$-wave scattering volume, respectively.

 In this study we consider Rydberg states well below the first ionization threshold.
 These are energetically well-separated from doubly excited states where both electrons could scatter off of the distant ground-state atom.
 For this reason, $\hat V_a$ does not explicitly depend on $\vec r_c$.
 The molecular system is effectively a three-body system $\mathrm{Yb}^++ e^- + \mathrm{Yb}$ whose description relies on accurate knowledge of the individual two-body complexes of the neutral Rydberg atom Yb$^*$ and the anionic system Yb$^-$.
 These are each described in terms of a set of short-range parameters.
 In the former case, these are the quantum defects $\mu_\alpha$ describing the electron's interaction with the Yb$^+$ core and with the second valence electron, while in the latter they are the low-energy scattering phase shifts $\delta_{L_\alpha}(k)$ characterizing the interaction between the neutral Yb atom and the electron.
-When these parameters are known, Eq.~\ref{eq:hamiltonian} is diagonalized, with its $R$-dependent eigenenergies $U_\alpha(R)$ forming the set of potential energy curves in which the vibrational states $\chi^\alpha_v(\vec R)$ are solved.
+When these parameters are known, we solve for the $R$-dependent eigenenergies $U_\alpha(R)$ of the Hamiltonian of Eq.~\ref{eq:hamiltonian}.
+These form the set of potential energy curves in which the vibrational states $\chi^\alpha_v(\vec R)$ are solved.